gaviganet/OHC_curation/README.md

             attribute_general.m
 To run these scripts you will need to change the paths where the original MATLAB data is stored, the paths where the M files are stored and the path where the specimen files will be stored.

-(2)  MATLAB scripts that facilitate the translation of the data-set back to MATLAB from HDF5
+(2)  MATLAB scripts that facilitate the translation of the data back to MATLAB from HDF5

       (2A) The main M script file is HDF52MAT_script.m.